irhel/redfin-scraper/README.md

 Some of the use-cases for scraping real-estate data are:

-- Allows real-estate agents to understand the market better
+- Allowing real-estate agents to understand the market better

 - Minimization of risk when pricing properties